 Adjectives are words that describe another word.
 Comparatives are simply adjectives used to compare two things in terms of a specific shared quality.
 They take three forms—positive, comparative, and superlative.
 A positive adjective is used without a comparison, a comparative is used to compare one thing to another, and a superlative is used to compare one thing to a group.
 The following sentences provide examples of each form:

-You can see from the boldface adjectives in the samples that each form of the adjective smart is different.
+You can see from the adjectives marked in italics in the above samples that each form of the adjective smart is different.
 The comparative form uses the -er suffix and is followed by the conjunction than; the superlative form uses the -est suffix.

 You can also compare without changing the adjective form by using as in the sentence.
 When using as, you are showing equivalence.

 My horse is as smart as his horse.

 Greek food might be as tasty as Italian food.

 Is that all there is to it?
 Do we simply just add one of these suffixes (and prepositions) to an adjective to make a comparison?
 Given that the English language can be difficult and the rules confusing, you might presume that the answer would be “no” and you would be correct.
 There are several rules for making comparisons.